bhisaac/5eFP/5eFP-SRD.md

 ### Learning Spells of 1st Level and Higher
 Each time you complete a Spells upgrade, you can add two wizard spells of your choice to your spellbook for free.
 Each of these spells must be of a level for which you have spell slots.
 On your adventures, you might find other spells that you can add to your spellbook (see the “Your Spellbook” sidebar).

+### Arcane Recovery
+You have learned to regain some of your magical energy by studying your spellbook.
+Once per day when you finish a short rest, you can choose expended spell slots to recover.
+The spell slots can have a combined level that is equal to or less than your wizard level, and none of the slots can be 6th level or higher.

+For example, if you’re a 2nd-­level wizard, you can recover up to two levels worth of spell slots.
+You can recover either a 2nd-­level spell slot or two 1st-­level spell slots.

 > ### Your Spellbook
 > The spells that you add to your spellbook as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other spells during your adventures.
 You could discover a spell recorded on a scroll in an evil wizard’s chest, for example, or in a dusty tome in an ancient library.
 >